ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 I’m looking for talented students with enthusiasm for fundamental research in machine learning and/or artificial intelligence.

 - Overall:
-	- I have a very high standard for research and require students to be able to conduct independent research with rigour.
+	- I have a very high standard for research and require students to be able to conduct rigorous and in-depth research independently.

 <!--  -->
 - Our target: